Radio One DC Launches “The Clean & Dirty Podcast” with Leading Hip-Hop Artists.

 About District Breakers:

-District Breakers consists of the top 3 Club and radio DJs in the DMV: DJ Jo Iyce, DJ Schemes, and DJ 5’9.
+District Breakers consists of DJ Jo Iyce, DJ Schemes, and DJ 5’9.
 Each of the Breakers hosts its own mix-show on WKYS (93.9 FM).
 Join us along with some of the biggest artists in hip-hop and the most lit nightlife influencers as we discuss the hottest trends and news in the music industry while navigating the ins and outs of nightlife.